 Effective January 2012, the Food Bank entered into a tax-deferred annuity plan qualified under Section 403(b) of the Internal Revenue Code.
 Currently, the Food Bank agrees to make a 2% contribution match to the plan.
 Employees may make voluntary contributions to the plan up to the maximum amount allowed by the Internal Revenue Code.
-The total employer contributions for this Plan was \$19,156 for the 2019 plan year and had 24 participants at the end of June 2019.
+The total employer contributions for this Plan was \$19,875 for the 2020 plan year and had 26 participants at the end of June 2020.
+For the 2019 plan year, the total employer contributions was \$19,156 and the plan had 24 participants at the end of June 2019.
 The Food Bank no longer maintains a 457 plan.
-Therefore, no employer contribution was made for the 2019 plan year.
+Therefore, no employer contribution was made for the 2020 plan year.